 To obtain a visa, your employees must submit an application through their country’s Portuguese Consulate.
 They will need to provide the documents listed above.
 It may take two to three months for Portuguese officials to process the application and issue a visa.
 This visa will grant entrance into Portugal.

 After the visa has been issued, the employee will need to apply for a work permit as well.
 Employees from non-EU countries will have a better chance of obtaining a work permit if they have specialized skills.

 The employee or employer may submit the work permit application.
 Either way, it will go through the regional directorate or the Delegation of the Portuguese Immigration and Borders Service, or Serviço de Estrangeiros e Fronteiras (SEF).
 The documents listed above must be submitted along with the application.
 The processing time for a work permit may take up to 60 days.

 After obtaining a visa and work permit, the employee may travel to Portugal to begin working.
 They’ll need to get their Residency Card from the SEF, receive a tax code from their branch of the Director-General of Taxes (Direcçaõ-Geral dos Impostos), and register with Social Security.

 Other Important Considerations for Getting a Work Visa in Portugal

 Employees should be aware that they are entitled to apply for permanent residency after five years of living in Portugal.

 Contact Globalization Partners Today

 Take the stress out of planning your company’s expansion into Portugal by choosing Globalization Partners as your global PEO.
-With our complete Global Expansion solution, you can rest assured that your company is compliant from the start as we hire employees, obtain work visas and permits, handle payroll, and more.
+With our complete Global Expansion solution, you can rest assured that your company is compliant from the start.
 Contact us today to learn more about how we can help you employ top talent in Portugal.